 You must pay for the hour and a half to two hour trip there and back from your accommodation to the project site.
-You can either take a bus (about €2 each way) or share the costs of petrol with medical staff (€1.50 each way).
+You can either take a bus (about €2 each way) or maybe share the costs of petrol with medical staff if one of them happens to go the same way (€1.50 each way).

 Accommodation and Food